Ambrose, Sam Browne

 “Let’s Make Love” (1934)

 “Let’s Make Love.”
 Words By Stanley J. Damerell, music by Tolchard Evans (1934).
 Recorded by Ambrose and His Orchestra with vocals by Sam Browne and with Elsie Carlisle in a speaking role on November 1, 1934.
-Decca F. 5297 mx.
-TB 1704-1.
+Decca F-5297 mx.
+TB-1704-1.

 Personnel: Bert Ambrose dir.
 Max Goldberg-t-mel / Harry Owen-t / Ted Heath-Tony Thorpe-tb / Danny Polo-reeds / Sid Phillips-reeds / Joe Jeannette-as / Billy Amstell-reeds / Ernie Lewis-Reg Pursglove-others?-vn / Bert Barnes-p / Joe Brannelly-g / Dick Ball-sb / Max Bacon-d